RubixML/ML/CONTRIBUTING.md

 - Your changes pass [static analysis](#static-analysis)
 - All [unit tests](#unit-testing) pass
 - Your changes are consistent with our [coding style](#coding-style)
-- Does your change require updates to the documentation?
+- Do your changes require updates to the documentation?
 - Does an entry to the CHANGELOG need to be added?

 > New to pull requests?
 Github has a great [howto](https://help.github.com/articles/about-pull-requests/) to get you started.